 Triplex: a structure up to three stories, containing three dwelling units typically stacked on top of each other, in locations where there is a transition from a commercial corridor and/or higher intensity area into single-family neighborhoods.
-Within neighborhoods, away from transition areas adjacent to corridors, a 2.5-story triplex with up to 2.5 stories may feature other configurations to accommodate three units.
-A triplex does not include a townhouse type.
+Within neighborhoods, away from transition areas adjacent to corridors, a 2.5 story triplex with up to 2.5 stories may feature other configurations to accommodate three units.